blueOkiris/natevolve-ark/README.md

 - Evauthor - given a set of grammar changes and a gloss for a sentence, create a new glossed sentence
 - Wordup - given a phonological inventory and syllable rules, randomly generate words

-The goal of this project is to serve as a solid underlying component for a GUI, Natevolve Studio (or other front-ends that wish to make use of the code).
+The goal of this project is to serve as a solid underlying component for a GUI application called Natevolve Studio (or other front-ends that wish to make use of the code).

 ## Build